cpapdotcom/usx-javascript-style-guide/README.md

 ## Blocks

   <a name="blocks--braces"></a><a name="16.1"></a>
-  - [16.1](#blocks--braces) Any single event block may forgo braces with proper newline indention.
-More than a single line must use braces.
-Use braces with all multi-line blocks.
+  - [16.1](#blocks--braces) Use braces with all multi-line blocks.
+Single line blocks are **not** allowed.

     >Why?
-It's clean, it's concise, and removes superfluous braces code bloat since so many conditionals are followed by a single statement.
 Same line blocks without braces are difficult to spot at a glance.

     ```javascript
     // bad
     if (test) return false;

-    // good
     if (test)
         return false;

+    // good
     if (test) {
         return false;
     }